ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ## Speed
 Cards with a given speed number can only be played if there are that many or fewer cards currently in dream.
 You may however pay 3 life per number accelerated to speed up your card and be able to play it in response to other cards.
 - Once a card has been played, the speed number is no longer relevant (it does not determine the order cards resolve in).
-- If it is the main phase and there are 0 cards and abilities in dream, cards with negative speed values may be played as though they had a speed of 0.
+- If it is the main phase (not combat) and there are 0 cards and abilities in dream, cards with negative speed values may be played as though they had a speed of 0.
 - All ∞ speed effects are always placed above and resolved before any non ∞ speed effects.
 No player can take actions while they are in Dream, and they do not affect which player is or becomes the active player.
 - Taking any action slower than ∞ speed causes the other player to become the active player.